department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/eligibility.md

 title: Eligibility For Vocational Rehab And Employment
 heading: Eligibility for Vocational Rehab and Employment
 display_title: Eligibility
+description: Find out if you're eligible for VA Vocational Rehab and Employment as a Veteran or service member with a service-connected disability that limits your ability to work.
+Review the different vocational rehabilitation eligibility requirements for Veterans and active-duty service members.
+keywords: vocational rehab, vocational rehabilitation eligibility, vocational rehab services
 order: 2
 template: detail-page
 majorlinks:
-  - heading: More information about VR&E benefits and services
+  - heading: More information about VR&E benefits and services, vocational rehab services
     links:
     - url: /careers-employment/vocational-rehabilitation/programs/
       title: VR&E programs for service members and Veterans